-Week 6 Friday (22 Dec 2017)
+Week 6 Friday (21 Dec 2018) Within two weeks of submission.

 Weighting

 Assessment Criteria

 The assessment will address the following attributes:

 - Clarity & succinctness of expression - Adequate coverage of topics discussed - Use of supporting information where appropriate and associated references. - Original thought. - Overall presentation and the ability to communicate using correct spelling, grammar and punctuation. - Where appropriate the use of graphs, illustrations and other diagrams that visually support the context of your submission. - Demonstration of the core knowledge associated with this course and appropriate application of this knowledge.